Capacity Results for Binary Fading Interference Channels with Delayed CSIT: Statement of the Main Results

 In the presence of output feedback and Delayed-CSIT, we have the following result.

 \begin{theorem} For the two-user binary IC with Delayed-CSIT and OFB, the capacity region $\mathcal{C}^{\mathrm{DCSIT,OFB}}$, is given by

 \end{theorem}

 \begin{remark} The outer-bound on the capacity region with only Delayed-CSIT~(\ref{eq:DelayedNSIregion}) is in fact the intersection of the outer-bounds on the individual rates (\emph{i.e.} $R_i \leq p$, $i=1,2$) and the capacity region with Delayed-CSIT and OFB~(\ref{eq:capacity-FB}).
-Therefore, the impact of OFB is to remove the constraints on individual rates.
-This can be intuitively explained by noting that OFB creates new path to flow information from each transmitter to its corresponding receiver (\emph{e.g.}, ${\sf Tx}_1 \rightarrow {\sf Rx}_2 \rightarrow {\sf Tx}_2 \rightarrow {\sf Rx}_1$).
+Therefore, the effect of OFB is to remove the constraints on individual rates.
+This can be intuitively explained by noting that OFB creates a new path to flow information from each transmitter to its corresponding receiver (\emph{e.g.}, ${\sf Tx}_1 \rightarrow {\sf Rx}_2 \rightarrow {\sf Tx}_2 \rightarrow {\sf Rx}_1$).
 This opportunity results in elimination of the individual rate constraints in this case. \end{remark}

-\begin{remark} As we will see in Section~\ref{sec:conversedelayedhalfFB}, same outer-bounds hold for the scenario in which output feedback links are available from each receiver to both transmitters, see Figure~\ref{fig:detICFB}(b).
-Therefore, the capacity region of two-user binary IC with Delayed-CSIT and output feedback links are available from each receiver to both transmitters, is the same as the capacity region described in (\ref{eq:capacity-FB}). \end{remark}
+\begin{remark} As we will see in Section~\ref{sec:conversedelayedhalfFB}, same outer-bounds hold in the presence of \emph{global output feedback} where output feedback links are available from each receiver to both transmitters, see Fig.~\ref{fig:detICFB}(b).
+Therefore, the capacity region of two user binary IC with Delayed-CSIT and global output feedback is the same as the capacity region described in~(\ref{eq:capacity-FB}).
+This implies that in this case, global output feedback does not provide new coding opportunities, nor does it enhance the existing ones.
+Similar observation has been made in the context of MIMO Interference Channels~\cite{tandon2012degrees,vaze2011degrees}, even though the coding opportunities in Binary IC and MIMO IC are not the same. \end{remark}

 Finally, we present our result for the case of Instantaneous-CSIT and output feedback.
 Note that in this scenario, although transmitters have instantaneous knowledge of the channel state information, the output signals are available at the transmitters with unit delay.
 This scenario corresponds to a slow-fading channel where output feedback links are available from the receivers to the transmitters.